gerassimos/kgs/exercises/K_S5_Kubernetes_Services_ex.md

 ### Exercise 2 - Service NodePort
  - Use the `deployment-front-end.yml` definition file available in the `resources/lectures` directory to created the PODs of a web application related to the `front-end` stack.
  - Verify that the kubernetes objects of the `front-end` deployment are created successfully.
+How many PODs are created ?
  - Create a `service-front-end.yml` definition file of a NodePort Service with the following specifications:
    - type: NodePort
    - port: 8080, targetPort: 80, nodePort: 30008